orangecapinnovative/on-site-coding-interview/README.md

 ## Base Requirements
 - Each todo item has two states `active` and `completed`.
 - Each todo item label with a simple string.
 (Ex.
-Buy some beers, Play badminton)
+Buy some beer, Play badminton)
 - User can't add new todo item that is invalid value such as empty string.
 - When todo item is created, it have `active` state.
 - User able to see a remaining `active` todos.